Perspective | No. 24 SMU deals Navy another capital-L Loss after Mids blow two-score lead

 Niumatalolo used that phrase four times — once walking off the field and three times addressing the media afterward.
 He wasn’t wrong.

-SMU’s Brian Massey, who wasn’t even listed on the Mustangs’ roster as a returner, caught Evan Warren’s kickoff at his 5, found a hole in the middle and then the right sideline.
+SMU’s Brian Massey, who wasn’t even listed on the Mustangs’ roster as a returner, caught Evan Warren’s kickoff at his 5 and found a hole in the middle and then the right sideline.
 Ninety-five yards later, the air had gone out of the crowd — and the Mids.

 Navy’s offense, which had shown steady improvement against Houston and UCF and early Saturday, reverted.
 SMU’s defensive line began to establish itself, getting consistent penetration.